 The Monument consists of medium to very fine sandstones and mudstones deposited about 20 million years ago.
 Most of the significant Yonaguni formations seem to be carved from one underlying rock mass.
 The flat parallel faces, sharp edges, the right and precise obtuse angles of the formation would indicate that the monolith was carved by man.

-Other evidence presented by those who favor the man made include origin point to the two round holes on the edge of the Triangle Pool feature, and a straight row of smaller holes which have been interpreted as an abandoned attempt to split off a section of the rock by means of wedges, as in ancient quarries.
+Other evidence, presented by those who consider the formation to be manmade, include two round holes on the edge of the Triangle Pool feature.
+There also exists a straight row of smaller holes which have been interpreted as an abandoned attempt to split off a section of the rock by means of wedges, as in ancient quarries.
 Kimura believes that he has identified traces of drawings of animals and people engraved on the rocks, including a horse-like sign that he believes resembles a character from the Kaida script.
-Some have also interpreted a formation on the side of one of the monuments as a crude moai-like "face".
+Some have also interpreted a formation on the side of one of the monuments as a crude Moai-like "face".

 Supporters of man made origin also argue that, while many of the features seen at Yonaguni are also seen in natural sandstone formations throughout the world, the concentration of so many peculiar formations in such a small area is highly unlikely.
 They also point to the relative absence of loose blocks on the flat areas of the formation, which would be expected if they were formed solely by natural erosion and fracturing.

-If any part of the Monument was deliberately constructed or modified, that must have happened during the last Ice Age, (10,000 BC) when the sea level was much lower than it is today.
+If any part of the Monument was deliberately constructed or modified it must have happened during the last Ice Age (c10,000 BC) when the sea level was much lower than it is today.
 During the Ice Age, the East China Sea was a narrow bay opening to the ocean at today's Tokara Gap.
-The Sea of Japan was an inland sea and there was no Yellow Sea; people and animals could walk into the Ryukyu peninsula from the continent.
+The Sea of Japan was an inland sea and there was no Yellow Sea.
+People and animals could walk into the Ryukyu peninsula from the continent.
 Therefore, Yonaguni was the southern end of a land bridge that connected it to Taiwan, Ryukyu, Japan and Asia.
 This fact is underscored by a rock pillar in a now-submerged cave that has been interpreted as a fused stalactite-stalagmite pair, which could only have been formed above water.

 In an interview, Prof. Kimura was asked whether the ruins were artificial, and in what time period they were built.

 "During the past 10,000 years, the ocean water level rose about 40 meters.
-From this fact, it is only natural to think that the ancient civilization is now deep in water.
-Drills we use to investigate ruins have improved recently, so with the help of the latest equipment, we will have a scientific conclusion on this matter in the near future."
+From this fact, it is only natural to think that many ancient civilization are now deep under water.
+Drills we use to investigate ruins have improved recently, so with the help of the latest equipment, we may have a scientific conclusion on this matter in the near future."

 Professor Kimura states that even though there is scientific evidence to explain the ruins, it might be difficult to come to an agreement with the archaeologists, as doing so changes history.